 - 6. A Major in Environment leading to a B.Sc. is open to students meeting the entrance requirements of the Faculty of Science.
 For more information, see section 7.4: Major in Environment B.Sc.(Ag.Env.Sc.) and B.Sc.. - 7.
 An Honours Program in Environment is open to senior Environment students in the B.A., B.A. & Sc., B.Sc.(Ag.Env.Sc.) and B.Sc. degrees.
 For more information, see section 7.6: Honours Program in Environment. - 8.
 A Joint Honours Program in Environment is open to senior Environment students in the B.A. degree.
 For more information, see section 7.7.1: Bachelor of Arts (B.A.)
 Joint Honours Component Environment (36 credits). - 9.
 A Diploma in Environment is available only to students who have already completed a Bachelor or an equivalent degree, and who want to return to university for further undergraduate study.
-The Diploma is offered by the Faculty of Agricultural and Environmental Sciences, the Faculty of Arts, and the Faculty of Science.
-For more information, see section 7.8: Diploma in Environment.
+The Diploma is offered by the Faculty of Argilia Dima Dahal Standard S